John-Ingham/MERN-stack-practice/README.md

 ## Installs:

-Server - Express, Mongoose, Nodemon, Body-Parser, CORS Client - React-App, Redux, Redux-thunk, moment, react-file-base64, Axios, Material-UI, React-redux
+Server - Express, Mongoose, Nodemon, Body-Parser, CORS, dotenv Client - React-App, Redux, Redux-thunk, moment, react-file-base64, Axios, Material-UI, React-redux

 ## Run instructions

-To run this application locally please fork and clone it to your local device and run using `npm start` for both server and client.
+To run this application locally please fork and clone it to your local device and run using`npm i` then `npm start` for both server and client.
 You will need two terminal instances open as the client will run on localhost:3000 and the server will run on localhost:5000.

 ## Hosted